WingRiders/cab-backend/README.md

 So the resulting backend is a bundle of a simple indexer, that aggregates used addresses, tx hashes of submitted transactions, and a wrapper around some required Ogmios queries.
 This results in a relatively low-profile, easy to maintain, and fast backend.

+## Deployment
+We provide Docker images for CAB Backend.
+There are individual tags for releases and the `latest` tag on Docker Hub mirrors the state of the `main` branch.

+To run CAB Backend requires:
+- cardano-node
+- ogmios
+- PostgreSQL

+Example deployment is described in [`docker-compose.yml`](./docker-compose.yml).

+### Modes
+The CAB Backend can be run in three modes:
+- `aggregator` - runs only the chain sync component of the backend, indexing/aggregating the relevant on-chain data to database, and minimal healthstatus API
+- `server` - runs the API server that runs queries against data in database
+- `both` - runs both modes simultaneously

+In our experience separating services these way proved useful, as it enables easier horizontal scaling of the server, which can be beneficial under higher loads.
+Bear in mind, that if the bottle-neck are the Ogmios queries, Ogmios and cardano-node might also need to be horizontally scaled.

 ## API
 ### Get protocol parameters
 #### Request